devsecfranklin/franklin-resume/docs/ci_cd_pipeline.md

 ## GitHub Integrations

-There are toms of great Integrations that can be plugged in to a repo to improve code quality, test coverage, security, and more.
+There are lots of great Integrations that can be plugged in to a repo to improve code quality, test coverage, security, and more.

 ![CI](https://thedevilsvoice.github.io/franklin-resume/docs/images/ci.png)